 How did the war affect East Africa?

-Germany lost the war, and its dreams of an African empire disappeared at the same time, but that wasn’t the end of colonialism in Africa.
-Britain, France, Belgium and South Africa took over the German colonies, German East Africa becoming Tanganyika under the British and Rwanda and Burundi under the Belgians.
+Germany lost the war, and its dreams of an African empire disappeared at the same time, but that was not the end of colonialism in Africa.
+Britain, France, Belgium and South Africa took over the German colonies.
+German East Africa became Tanganyika under the British and Rwanda and Burundi under the Belgians.
 The First World War was instrumental in creating the leaders who led their countries to independence forty years later.

-On call in Africa, contains the story and eye-witness account of events based on the personal diary, memoirs and extensive photography of Dr Norman P Jewell who served as a Medical Officer throughout the First World War in East Africa.
+Jewell, Dr N. P., On Call in Africa, in War and Peace 1910-1932, (Gillyflower Publishing, 2016) This book contains the story and eye-witness account of events based on the personal diary, memoirs and extensive photography of Dr Norman Parsons Jewell who served as a Medical Officer throughout the First World War in East Africa.